-Individual has a diagnosis of myelofibrosis (MF) and one of the following are met (NCCN 2A)
+Individual has a diagnosis of myelofibrosis (MF) and one of the following are met (NCCN 2A):

-- Azacitidine is used with or without ruxolitinib, fedratinib, or pacritinib in MF-accelerated phase: OR - Azacitidine is used with or without ruxolitinib, fedratinib, or pacritinib in MF- blast phase/acute myeloid leukemia
+- Azacitidine is used in combination with venetoclax for the management of disease progression of myeloproliferative neoplasms; OR - A.B.
+Azacitidine is used with or without ruxolitinib, fedratinib, momelotinib, or pacritinib in MF-accelerated/blast phase for $\underline{\text{palliation of splenomegaly or other disease related symptoms:.}} \textbf{OR}$ - Azacitidine is used with or without ruxolitinib, fedratinib, or pacritinib in MF- blast phase/acute mveloid leukemia.